 Net Omnibus Client Account Gross Omnibus Client Account Individual Client Account Who will the CCP Transactions recorded in the account relate to?
 Net Omnibus Client Accounts record both assets and CCP Transactions that relate to you and the assets and CCP Transactions that relate to one or more of our other clients.
 Gross Omnibus Client Accounts record assets and CCP Transactions that relate to you and the assets and CCP Transactions that relate to one or more of our other clients.
 Only assets and CCP Transactions that relate to you should be recorded in an Individual Client Account.
 Which losses can assets recorded in the account be used for?
 Assets that are provided to the CCP as margin for a CCP Transaction recorded in a Net Omnibus Client Account may be used to cover any losses in that account, whether such losses relate to the CCP Transactions relating to you or CCP Transactions relating to another client.
 Assets that are provided to the CCP as margin for the CCP Transactions recorded in a Gross Omnibus Client Account may be used to cover any losses in that account, whether such losses relate to the CCP Transactions relating to you or CCP Transactions relating to another client.
 Assets that are provided to the CCP as margin for CCP Transactions recorded in an Individual Client Account may only be used to cover losses in that account.
 Will the CCP know which CCP Transactions and types of assets relate to you?
 The CCP may not know which CCP Transactions and assets recorded in a Net Omnibus Client Account relate to you.
 The CCP may not know which CCP Transactions and assets recorded in a Gross Omnibus Client Account relate to you.
-Yes Will the CCP record the assets provided by value only or will it identify the type of asset provided? type of asset provided as margin for the Net Omnibus Client Account but will not be able to identify which type of assets The CCP may identify in its records the type of asset provided as margin for the Gross Omnibus Client Account but is unlikely to be able to identify anything other than the value of the assets provided in respect of any client's CCP Transactions within that The CCP should identify in its records the type of asset provided as margin for an Individual Client Account.
+Yes Will the CCP record the assets provided by value only or will it identify the type of asset provided?
+The CCP may identify in its records the type of asset provided as margin for the Net Omnibus Client Account but will not be able to identify which type of assets relate to any client's CCP Transactions within that Net Omnibus Client Account.
+The CCP may identify in its records the type of asset provided as margin for the Gross Omnibus Client Account but is unlikely to be able to identify anything other than the value of the assets provided in respect of any client's CCP Transactions within that Gross Omnibus Client Account.
+The CCP should identify in its records the type of asset provided as margin for an Individual Client Account.